As Companies Relocate to Texas, What Are the Benefits for Their Employees?

 First, an employee that is leaving California for Texas, or any of the other states without state income tax, will face not only a lower cost of living, but also a much lower tax rate.
 Texas, as well as Florida, Alaska, Nevada, South Dakota, Washington, Wyoming and Tennessee, do not collect state income tax on wages from residents.
 If you decide to retire in one of these states, you won’t pay state income tax on Social Security benefits, IRA and 401(k) withdrawals or pension payouts.

 There are many steps to establishing a domicile.
 We encourage you to work with your wealth advisor for a full check list.
-Following, though, are a few steps you can take to help support your intent in establishing residency.
+Here are a few steps you can take to help support your intent in establishing your domicile.

 - Obtain a driver’s license in your new state of domicile and surrender the license issued by your former state.